saurinchauhan/saurinchauhan.github.io/_posts/2024-08-06-Thingsboard.markdown

 3. Send commands to devices
 4. OTA Updates

+Apart from this it has a lot to offer like
+ - Real time Dashboards
+ - Setting up alerts and notifications
+ - Rule Chain setup
+ - Device Profiles
+ - Edge Device Management

 Thingsboard also provides tenant based UI access which allows you to manage multiple different clients on same platform setup.